thefallentoaster/stormy-bloxflip-auto-rain-joiner/README.md

 copy(localStorage.getItem('_DO_NOT_SHARE_BLOXFLIP_TOKEN'))
 ```
 - You should now have your bloxflip token copied to your clipboard, just open your config file and paste it inbetween the quotation marks.

+## captchauid and captchaapi:
+Go on my discord to see how to get these.

 ## Current Issues:
 - Bot takes his time for starting the status message after joining rain.
 It takes up to 10 minutes.